memcached/memcached.github.io/content/features/proxy2/run.md

 ## Run the proxy with multiple tagged TCP ports {#tags}

 You can run optionally the proxy to listen on multiple TCP ports, and assign a short text-string _tag_ to each one.
-This lets you define multiple complete route tress in the proxy configuration file, where the proxy handles a request differently depending upon the port that the requesting client is connected to.
+This lets you define multiple complete route trees in the proxy configuration file, where the proxy handles a request differently depending upon the port that the requesting client is connected to.

 To specify multiple, tagged TCP ports, include the `-l` or `--listen` command-line flag once for every port, with the syntax `TAG:HOST:PORT`.
 You can mix untagged ports with tagged ones.